ybedbug/snap-rdma/rpc/md/controller_nvme_create.md

 specific NVM subsystem.

-To specify the PCI function to open controller upon, either "pci_bdf" ("84:00.2") or "pci_index" (0) must be provided, but not both.
+To specify the PCI function to open controller upon, either "pci_bdf" ("84:00.2") or "pf_id" (0) must be provided, but not both.
-The mapping for pci_bdf and pci_index can be queried by running emulation_functions_list method.
+The mapping for pci_bdf and pf_id can be queried by running emulation_functions_list method.

 The response contains a uniquely identified controller name, and its